2010 Big South Conference men's basketball tournament

 The 2010 Big South men's basketball tournament was played March 2, 4, and 6, 2010, on campus sites.
-The semifinal round was be televised on ESPNU and the finals on ESPN2.
+The semifinal round was televised on ESPNU and the finals on ESPN2.

+Winthrop defeated Coastal Carolina in the conference title game.

 Format

 The top eight eligible men's basketball teams in the Big South Conference receive a berth in the conference tournament.
 After the 18 game conference season, teams are seeded by conference record.
 Since the Winthrop Eagles won the tournament, they received an automatic bid to the NCAA tournament.
 Also, the #1 seed Coastal Carolina Chanticleers received an automatic bid to the NIT.